Fire-Prevention and Protection Engineers

 Research causes of fires, determine fire protection methods, and design or recommend materials or equipment such as structural components or fire-detection equipment to assist organizations in safeguarding life and property against fire, explosion, and related hazards.

-Sample of reported job titles: Consulting Engineer, Engineer, Fire Protection Consultant, Fire Protection Engineer (FP Engineer), Licensed Fire Protection Engineer
+Sample of reported job titles: Consulting Engineer, Engineer, Fire Protection Consultant, Fire Protection Engineer (FPE), Forensic Fire Protection Engineer, Licensed Fire Protection Engineer, Professional Fire Protection Engineer

 Occupation-Specific Information